QuenumGerald/AeroDocLang/README.md

 ## Community Involvement

 We encourage the French-speaking blockchain community to participate in this project by providing feedback, suggesting improvements, and contributing to the translation and educational efforts.
 Together, we can make Aergo blockchain technology more accessible and widely adopted.

-## Contributing

-If you are interested in contributing to the AergoLang project, please visit our GitHub repository for more information on how you can help.

 ## Contact